Student-Work-Classroom-Demo-MUBAS/personal-site-css-and-html-WonganiEdgar01/README.md

 ## ✍️ Student Reflection (To be completed by you)

 Add your reflection here.
 Discuss your design choices, what you found difficult, and what you're most proud of (minimum 100 words).

+/////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+Creating my personal profile was a bit challenging and rewarding in the sense that during the course of developing it had little knowledge in developing the site.
+With the case i have to watch youtube tutorials on how i can come up with a clean personal portfolio site.

+It has been a rewarding experience in the sense that i have come to aware of a number things of which some have not manage to implement them.

+Since i had little knowledge in this i have not managed to cope up with time in finishing this assignment, as i was focusing on coming up with a clean personal site

+personally, I highly appreciate for this assignment as it has exposed me to knew technologies

+Im looking foward to learn more and increase my skill in developing clean websites

+i have attached some designs to which i was working towards them as well.